 Repopulation of an Evacuated Area

 Repopulation of the evacuated area will be made as soon as feasible.
-Public Safety and/or Design and Construction Management personnel will meet with all relevant agencies and departments to determine if the area is safe to repopulate.
+Public Safety and/or Facilities Planning and Development personnel will meet with all relevant agencies and departments to determine if the area is safe to repopulate.
 When the evacuated area is deemed safe, Public Safety personnel will make contact with evacuees and advise them that it is safe to re-enter.

 If the Emergency Management Plan is activated, repopulation may be addressed through the Emergency Operation Center Manager.

 The University’s emergency response and evacuation procedures will be tested at least annually as outlined in the University’s Emergency Management Plan, and the procedures will be publicized in conjunction with at least one test per calendar year.
 Annual testing may be either announced or unannounced and will be publicized on the Office of Public Safety website.
 Documentation of the testing will be maintained in accordance with the Emergency Management Plan.